Legacy Bridge

 public function resolve(string $path, Request $request): ?string {

-// Return absolute file path if found, null otherwise
+// Return absolute file path if found, null to pass to next resolver

 }